Migrating an existing Drupal 7 site to Platform.sh

 When you’re ready, export your local database and then import it into your remote Platform.sh environment.

-drush @platform._local sql-dump > local_database.sql drush @platform.master sql-cli < local_database.sql
+drush @platform._local sql-dump > local_database.sql drush @platform.main sql-cli < local_database.sql

 When the process completes, you can visit the URL of your development environment and test that the database has been properly imported.